 Further, La' James International College complies with State law in recognizing orders of protection for dating violence, domestic violence, repeat violence, and sexual violence.
 Any person who obtains an order of protection from the State or any reciprocal state should provide a copy to the Title IX Coordinator and / or College Administrator.
 A petitioner should then meet with Title IX Coordinator and/ or College Administrator to develop a Safety Action Plan, which is a plan to reduce risk of harm while on campus or coming and going from campus.
-This plan may include, but is not limited to: escorts, special parking arrangements, or other measures to assist the petitioner.

-A victim has the option of filing a restraining order and should follow the directives from their local Law Enforcement for details.
+A victim has the option of filing a restraining order and should follow the directives from their local lowa Law Enforcement for details.